a-ebebi/tindog/README.md

 # tindog
-tindog, tinder for dogs, front-end project, created as part of The Complete Web Development Bootcamp
+tinder for dogs, front-end project, created as part of The Complete Web Development Bootcamp